hrishabh-16/TaskForge/todo-backend/README.md

-# 📋 Todo App Backend
+# TaskForge Backend

 ## 📝 Project Overview

-The **Todo App Backend** is a comprehensive Spring Boot application that serves as the backend for a full-stack task management system.
+The **TaskForge Backend** is a comprehensive Spring Boot application that serves as the backend for a full-stack task management system.
 It provides secure user authentication, task and category management, comments, attachments, and a notification system to deliver a complete task organization experience.

----

 ## 🚀 Features

 ### 👤 User Management

 - Secure registration and authentication using JWT
-- Role-based access control (User/Admin)
+- Role-based access control (User)
 - Password reset with email verification
 - User profile management